-Introduction4 What is the TLS Transponder Landing System?4 How does the TLS work?4 Why can the TLS be used where ILS systems cannot?4 How do I get a TLS?5 Operation5 How many aircraft can the TLS handle in an hour?5 Does the pilot need to switch to a fixed transponder code assigned to the base station?5 Does the TLS guidance uplink through the transponder?6 How many aircraft can be on a TLS approach at one time?6 Does the airport need to have a ground operator available 24-hrs a day for round-the- clock access to the TLS approach?6 What types of transponders are supported by TLS in civilian or military aircraft?6 Does the TLS use the Mode C altimeter data?6 How does TLS provide SSR and PAR functionality?6 How is multilateration accomplished?6 How does the TLS display guidance using ILS needles in the cockpit?7 What is a "clearance" signal?7 What is multipath calibration?7 Compared to TLS, how does multipath affect an ILS signal received on the aircraft?.7 Are offset approaches supported by the FAA and ICAO?8 How are offset approaches possible with an ILS signal?8 How does the TLS integrity monitor work?8
+lr troduction 4 What is ANPC's Background and Value Proposition?
+4 What is the TLS Transponder Landing System?
+4 What are the primary benefits of the TLS vs. SBAS or a conventional ILS?
+4 Why can the TLS be used where ILS systems cannot?
+5 Does the TLS meet ICAO specifications?
+6 Is the TLS approved by the FAA?
+6 What design criteria are used to develop TLS approaches?
+6 С peration 6 How many aircraft can the TLS detect and track simultaneously?
+6 How many approaching aircraft can the TLS service in an hour?
+6 What transponder code does the TLS use to provide guidance to aircraft?
+6 What types of transponders are supported by TLS?
+6 Does the TLS use the Mode C altimeter data?
+7 How does TLS provide SSR and PAR functionality?
+7 How is multilateration accomplished?
+7 How does the TLS display guidance to ILS needles in the cockpit?
+7 What is multipath calibration?
+7 Compared to TLS, how does multipath affect an ILS signal received on the aircraft? .
+8 How can the TLS support offset and non-linear approaches?
+8 How does the TLS integrity monitor work?
+8 What do "integrity" and "continuity" mean?
+9 What is the basic "landing procedure" scenario?
+9

-What do "integrity" and "continuity" mean?
-What is the basic "landing procedure" scenario?9 How much power does the TLS require, and what is the input voltage?9 What are the TLS power options (off grid)?9 What are the transportable TLS options and how long do they take to install?9 What happens during a transportable TLS (TTLS) installation?9 How long does it take to install a fixed-base TLS and what civil works are required? .
-9 What is the flight inspection procedure for the TLS, and how does it differ from an ILS?
-How many simultaneous PAR approaches can the TLS support?
-How does the TLS base station communicate with ATC?
-Does the TLS support remote maintenance monitoring?10 С Comparisons How does the TLS compare to a PAR?10 How does the TLS compare to GNSS augmentation (e.g. GBAS, WAAS)?
-11 How does the TLS compare to RNP?11 How does the TLS compare to ILS?
-How does the TLS compare to WAM?12 How does the TLS compare to ADS-B?
-How does the TLS compare to VOR?13 How does the TLS compare to DME?
-R Requirements What are the approach design standards for the TLS?
-How flexible are the TLS equipment siting requirements? С apabilities
+How much power does the TLS require, and what is the input voltage?
+9

+What are the TLS power options (off grid)?
+9

+What are the transportable TLS options and how long do they take to install?
+9

+What is the flight inspection procedure for the TLS?
+9

+How many simultaneous PAR approaches can the TLS support? .
+10

+How does the TLS base station communicate with ATC? .
+10

+Does the TLS support remote maintenance monitoring? .
+10

+T echnical Comparisons .
+10

+How does the TLS compare to a PAR? .
+10

+How does the TLS compare to GNSS augmentation (e.g. GBAS, WAAS)? .
+11

+How does the TLS compare to RNP? .
+11

+How does the TLS compare to ILS? .
+12

+How does the TLS compare to WAM? .
+12

+How does the TLS compare to ADS-B? .
+13

+How does the TLS compare to VOR? .
+13

+How does the TLS compare to DME? .
+13